mainsail-crew/docs/setup-guide/mainsailos/pi-imager.md

 ![screenshot-imager-choose-storage2](img/rpi-choose-storage-2.png)

-- After that is done, it is time to hit the little cogwheel in the right corner.
+- Now it is time to hit the little cogwheel in the right corner.

 ![screenshot-imager-cogwheel](img/rpi-cogwheel.png)

 - Setup your hostname and enable SSH.

-As a bare minimumm setup SSH and a network connection
+As a bare minimum setup SSH and a network connection
 at this point, especially if performing a 'headless' installation.
 {: .info}